 “I choose US.”
 This is a simple phrase packed with a powerful lifestyle message—especially for those who are married.
-I heard it repeated twice in a movie that my husband Steve and I were watching the other night.
-And each time it caught my attention.
+It was repeated twice in a movie that we’ve watched several times.
+And each time it catches our attention.

 I Choose US!

 The “I choose us” phrase was said twice in the movie we referred to earlier.
 One time the wife said it, and the other time the husband.
 What they said essentially is, “I choose to set aside the other possibilities.
 My choice may not be what I would choose when I was single.
 But it’s a better one for us, as a married couple.
 So I choose US instead.”
 Here’s the motto here: “Just because we CAN do something, it doesn’t mean we should.”

 And just because we did certain things or was close to someone when we were single, it doesn’t mean that’s what’s best now that we’re married.
 Maybe yes; but maybe no. Our priorities need to change after marrying.
 Here’s a good illustration of this concept:

 There’s no doubt that there are certain past priorities that we should not drag into our present life with our spouse.

 We repeatedly hear from spouses where their marriage “partners” make choices that are seriously hurting their relationships.
 This includes their use of money, substances, cell phones, social media, and other people.
 As a result they are ripping apart their marriage, one choice at a time.
 It’s important for us to realize: